ptypes-nlesc/metadata-scraper/README.md

-This tool:

-- Scrapes metadata from public Pornhub video pages
+This asynchronous web scraper is designed to extract metadata from public Pornhub video pages.
-- Designed for academic NLP and social computing research
+It is developed for academic NLP and social computing research
-- Chunked execution with progress bar (tqdm)
-- Server-friendly delays and polite scraping
-- CSV input/output with reproducible pipeline